McClugage Bridge

-The McClugage Bridge carries U.S. Route 150 over Upper Peoria Lake & Peoria Lake in the Illinois River in the US state of Illinois.
+The McClugage Bridge carries U.S. Route 150 over Upper Peoria Lake and Peoria Lake in the Illinois River in the US state of Illinois.
+Originally opened in 1948, the crossing has had two physical structures since 1982, one carrying westbound traffic and one carrying eastbound traffic.

 The bridge's official name honors David H. McClugage, mayor of Peoria from 1937 to 1941.
-The crossing is actually composed of two bridges, one carrying westbound traffic and one carrying eastbound traffic.

 History

-The original span of the McClugage Bridge was designed as a steel cantilever bridge in 1939 to replace the Upper Free Bridge, an existing bridge across a narrow stretch of Upper Peoria Lake.
+The original span of the McClugage Bridge was designed as a steel cantilever bridge in 1939 to replace the Upper Free Bridge across a narrow stretch of Upper Peoria Lake just to the north.
 Due to World War II, the bridge was not completed until 1948.

+In 1964, the bridge was repaired after over a decade of service.

 An additional three-lane span of similar style was constructed immediately north of the existing bridge in 1982.
-Currently, the northern span carries westbound traffic and the original southern two-lane span carries eastbound traffic.
+Since 1982, the northern span has carried westbound traffic, and the original southern two-lane span carried only eastbound traffic from 1982 to 2024.

 The southern span was rehabilitated in 2000.
 During rehabilitation, an accident in 2000 killed three iron workers when scaffolding on the bridge collapsed 62 ft into the river.
 Due to this tragedy, there was an effort to change the name of the bridge to "Ironworkers Memorial Bridge".
-However, instead of the name change, the iron workers were memorialized by a monument near the bridge that was dedicated in April 2001.
+However, instead of the name change, the iron workers were memorialized by a monument on Lorentz Avenue near the bridge that was dedicated in April 2001.

-Replacement bridge

-In 2019, construction began on replacing the deteriorated eastbound (original) span with a three-lane wide tied-arch bridge, along with a multi-use path on the right side.
-The new $167 million bridge, originally slated to be completed by the fall of 2023, is now scheduled to open in 2024.
+In 2019, construction began on replacing the deteriorated eastbound, original span with a three-lane wide tied-arch bridge, along with a multi-use path on the right side.
+The new bridge will also include a protected bike lane and pedestrian path.
+After the $167 million eastbound bridge is complete, a $54.8 million rehabilitation of the westbound 1982 bridge will follow.
+The new bridge, originally slated to be completed by the fall of 2023, was re-scheduled to open in 2024.

+The new eastbound span opened to road traffic in the early morning hours of December 19, 2024.
+Completion of the multiuse path, and demolition of the 1948 span, is to follow later.